 Whether you love being scared—or you’re just curious about the local lore of one of America’s most famous haunted towns—keep reading to learn more about the 14 most haunted places in Gettysburg.

-It’s THE place to go for a frightfully good time this Halloween.
+It’s THE place to go for a frightfully good time, but book your ghost tours early if possible.

 1. The Daniel Lady Farm